larry-lau/spfx-snow-demo/README.md

     - Copy empty fields: false
     - Create new record on empty coalesce fields: false
 4. Create field maps
       > Note: Since the oidc_entra_id_import Table will be created on the first incoming API request, the fields doe not exist.
-You only be able to create the following field mapping after the table is created.
+You will only be able to create the following field mapping after the table is created.
     - upn > User ID
     - upn > Email
     - family_name > Last name